Leopard-2019/Train-Scheduler/README.md

 The app retrieves and manipulates this information with Moment.js.
 The website provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.

-The app suits these basic spec:
+The app suits these basic specs:

   * When adding trains, administrators should be able to submit the following: